cloudmaker97/Logic-World-Egg/README.md

         - Steam password
     2. **Steam Mobile Authenticator**: Keep your Steam mobile authenticator app open during installation and server startup.
 You need to accept the login **at least twice** as we don't store Steam VDF config for security reasons.
     3. **Security Prompt**: When Steam shows security notifications, choose "Steam client", then "Other" for accepting.
+    4. Be advised, that anyone accessing your egg gets your steam password.
+So make sure, you are the only one who can access the server.

 4. **Happy Playing!**